flo7up/flo7up/README.md

-Hi therem I am Florian 👋
+Hi there, I am Florian 👋

 I am a lead consultant for AI and Data at the Swiss consulting firm ipt